Vrtgs/thirtyfour/docs/src/appendix/faq.md

 # Frequently Asked Questions

-If you have a question that's not answered here, head over to the [discussion page](https://github.com/stevepryde/thirtyfour/discussions) and ask your question there.
+If you have a question not answered here, head over to the [discussion page](https://github.com/stevepryde/thirtyfour/discussions) and ask your question there.

 Remember to search through existing discussions and issues to check that your question hasn't already been asked/answered.